immalcolm/dfsd-sat/README.md

-# dfsd-sat
+# Simple Website for Deployment (DFSD PF)
-write file
+1. write file
-save file
+2. save file
-commit (means to local machine)
+3. commit (means to local machine)
-"stage"
+4. "stage"
-push to remote --> to show changes in our repo
+5. push to remote --> to show changes in our repo

+## References